On the Bergman metric of symmetric spaces: Proofs of the main results

 On one hand, since $W$ is open in $\mathbb{C}^n$: $\partial W \cap W = \emptyset$, hence

-On the other hand, if by contradiction there exist $a \in P_{z_0} \cap (\mathbb{C}^n \smallsetminus \overline{W})$, then there exists $U_a$ neighborhood of $a$ such that
+On the other hand, if by contradiction there exist $a \in P_{z_0} \cap (\mathbb{C}^n \setminus \overline{W})$, then there exists $U_a$ neighborhood of $a$ such that

 which is absurd, because it is well-known (see, e.g., \cite[Theorem~4.17]{Demailly}) that a pluripolar set has zero Lebesgue measure.
-It is then proved that $L_2$ is locally pluripolar, hence pluripolar by \cite[Josefson's theorem]{Josefson}, as desired.
-To conclude the proof, we now show $\widetilde\Omega \smallsetminus E = W$.
-Clearly $\widetilde\Omega \smallsetminus E \supseteq W$.
+It is then proved that $L_2$ is pluripolar, as desired.
+To conclude the proof, we now show $\widetilde\Omega \setminus E = W$.
+Clearly $\widetilde\Omega \setminus E \supseteq W$.
 Conversely, just notice that

-and if $(\widetilde\Omega \smallsetminus E) \cap (\mathbb{C}^n \smallsetminus \overline{W}) \neq \emptyset$, we would have a separation of $\widetilde\Omega \smallsetminus E$, which contradicts the well-known fact (see, e.g., \cite[Corollary~5.26]{Demailly}) that a pluripolar and relatively closed subset of a domain does not disconnect the domain.
+and if $(\widetilde\Omega \setminus E) \cap (\mathbb{C}^n \setminus \overline{W}) \neq \emptyset$, we would have a separation of $\widetilde\Omega \setminus E$, which contradicts the well-known fact (see, e.g., \cite[Corollary~5.26]{Demailly}) that a pluripolar and relatively closed subset of a domain does not disconnect the domain.